-Synergies (2020) is a collaborative work by Dr. Mark Pilkington (Thought Universe) and Dr. Oliver Carman (University of Liverpool) that investigates the integration of sound and images in the composition of electroacoustic music.
+Synergies (2020) is a collaborative piece by Dr. Mark Pilkington (Thought Universe) and Dr. Oliver Carman (University of Liverpool) that investigates the integration of sound and images in the composition of electroacoustic music.
 Using code to form an animated graphic score to represent sounds derived from the human voice.

 Description of Sound materials

 Initially sound resources were recorded and created in response to a number of sketches drawn by Mark.
 The organic shapes and the human presence within the drawing naturally drew towards the human voice.
 Having worked with vocal sounds before I knew a variety of breath, throaty sounds, tongue clicks would respond well to sound processing.
 Aware that the AV element would also include visual coded in processing I opted for a second source - material process by a simple generative patch in VCV Racks (the sounds used ended up being 1 - 2 seconds of an FM synthesis patch).

 To begin with the sound resources were processed to create a sound library for the new work, always trying to keep the sketches in mind.
 Transformations tend to fall into a number of categories each moving further away from the initial source material (much inline with Smalley’s gesture surrogacy concept)